French art: Rococo and Neoclassicism

 Rococo and Neoclassicism are terms used to describe the visual and plastic arts and architecture in Europe from the early eighteenth century to the end of the eighteenth century.
-In France, the death of Louis XIV in 1715 lead to a period of freedom commonly called the Régence.
+In France, the death of Louis XIV in 1715 led to a period of freedom commonly called the Régence.
 Versailles was abandoned from 1715 to 1722, the young king Louis XV and the government led by the duke of Orléans residing in Paris.
 There a new style emerged in the decorative arts, known as rocaille : the asymmetry and dynamism of the baroque was kept but renewed in a style that is less rhetoric and with less pompous effects, a deeper research of artificiality and use of motifs inspired by nature.
 This manner used to decorate rooms and furniture also existed in painting.
-Rocaillle painting turned toward lighter subjects, such as the "fêtes galantes", theater settings, pleasant mythological narratives and the female nude.
+Rocaille painting turned toward lighter subjects, such as the fêtes galantes, theater settings, pleasant mythological narratives and the female nude.
 Most of the time the moralising sides of myths or history paintings are omitted and the accent is put on the decorative and pleasant aspect of the scenes depicted.
-Paintings from the period show an emphasis more on color than drawing, with apparent brush strokes and very colorful scenes.
-Important French painters from this period include Antoine Watteau, considered the inventor of the fête galante, Nicolas Lancret and François Boucher, known for his gentle pastoral and galant scenes, and Jean-Marc Nattier, admired for its graceful and charming oil portraits of ladies at Louis XV's court.
+Paintings from the period show an emphasis more on color than drawing, with apparent brush strokes and very colorful scenes, reflecting the debates in the Royal Academy of painting, ultimately won by the Rubenists faction at the start of the century.
+Important French painters from this period include Antoine Watteau, considered the inventor of the fête galante, Nicolas Lancret and François Boucher, known for his gentle pastoral and galant scenes (especially his pastorales), and Jean-Marc Nattier, admired for its graceful and charming oil portraits of ladies at Louis XV's court.
 Pastel portrait painting became particularly fashionable in Europe at the time and France was the major center of activity for pastellists, with the prominent figures of Maurice Quentin de La Tour, Jean-Baptiste Perronneau and the Swiss Jean-Étienne Liotard.
 Other important artists in the genre of history painting during the first half of the century were François Lemoyne (who painted the vault of the Salon d'Hercule in the palace of Versailles), Jean-François de Troy, Carle Van Loo and Charles-Joseph Natoire.